 Massage therapy and bodywork has been Jenny’s professional passion for over 11 years.
 She has helped many clients experiencing a variety of issues such as specific pain, chronic pain, limitations in movement, and emotional/mental stress.
 Jenny utilizes an individually tailored combination of assessment tools and techniques from John F. Barnes’ Myofascial Release Approach® and other modalities.
 Her treatments facilitate long lasting changes to the client’s soft tissue health and overall well-being.

 Because each person has unique responses to manual therapy and therapeutic bodywork, Jenny relies on your honest feedback and her intuition to create a customized session.
 This partnership supports your body’s innate ability to heal itself.
 Since lifestyle changes are often a part of the process of whole body healing, she might suggest self-care resources, encouraging clients to explore new forms of movement, including avenues for strengthening and stretching.

-In case you were wondering about her cultural background, Jenny was born and raised in New Jersey by Filipino parents.
+Jenny was born and raised in New Jersey by Filipino parents.
 She came to the DC area to attend the George Washington University.
 After graduating in 2000 with a BA in Psychology, she began studies in the fields of art therapy, early childhood education, and nursing before dedicating herself to lifelong learning as a massage therapist.